schenelite117/Distributed-Data-Simulation/README.md

 ./client1
 ./client2

-The names are pretty self-explanatory and if you wanted to run Server 1, just type ./server1.
-I have all my source code in the folder /src and all the input files in the folder /input_files.
-Please do not move any of these folders or the files that they contain from their places as this will cause the makefile to fail.
-The servers will all run in infinite loops until the user decides to terminate them by using Ctrl+C. The clients will run once and then terminate automatically.
+In three separate terminal processes, run ./server1, ./server2, and ./server3.

+The servers will all run continuously until the user decides to terminatethem by using Ctrl+C. If the user doesn't terminate these server processes when finished with the simulation, they will become zombie processes and be destroyed when the user reboots the machine.
+Otherwise, use the following commands to remove the zombie processes:

+ps –aux | grep <your username>
+kill -9 <process number>

+The clients will run once and then terminate automatically.

 To remove the executables for a clean build, type:
 'make clean'